psylinse/stream-hubspot-chat-transcript/README.md

 module.exports = router;
 ```

 Let's break down the handler above.
-Stream's webhook pings this handler anytime an event occurs in our app.
-We only want to update `chat_transcript` when a new message is sent, so we add an `if` `then` to execute this function only when `message.new` is the webhook initiator.
-Stream offers over twenty [webhook initiators](https://getstream.io/chat/docs/webhook_events/?language=js).
+Stream's webhook sends a HTTP POST request this handler anytime an event occurs in our app.
+We only want to update `chat_transcript` when a new message is sent, so we add an `if` `then` to execute this function only when `message.new` is the event type.
+Stream offers over twenty [webhook events](https://getstream.io/chat/docs/webhook_events/?language=js).

 HubSpot's API has plenty of [useful endpoints](https://developers.hubspot.com/docs/api/crm/contacts) as well.
 We just need to call two of them.
 The first call is to retrieve any existing chat transcript saved in HubSpot.
 We specify the exact contact we want to check by including the `hubspotCustomerId` and ask for just their chat transcript using `chat_transcript` as a parameter.
 Note that custom contact properties in HubSpot are called using the Label Name shown in the HubSpot property editor window (see below).
 If you included spaces or dashes in your contact property, use an underscore when referencing it in your request body.

 ![](images/hubspot-properties.png)

 The chat transcript can be customized with whatever properties are useful for your application.
 The string literal used in this example includes the `user.id`, `created_at` date, and message `text`, each of which is included in the Stream webhook request body.
-To see the available properties provided by the webhook, use `console.log(req.body)`.
+To see the available properties provided by the webhook, see [Stream's documentation](https://getstream.io/chat/docs/webhook_events/?language=js#codemessagenewcode).

-The second `axios` request is sent to the HubSpot API's a contact update URL.
+The second HTTP request is sent to the HubSpot API's a contact's update URL.
 The request specifies the property to be updated and what to update it with.
 Multiple properties can be updated at once if desired.

-Line 108 is not necessary for the code to run, but ensures that our connection with the HubSpot API will be closed when our task is done.
-Some APIs might flag your app for repeatedly leaving requests open.
+Finally, we always respond with a 200.
+This ensures that our connection with the HubSpot API will be closed when our task is done, even if our code fails.
+Some webhook integrations might flag your app for timing out or responding with a non-200 status code.

 ## Closing thoughts